Skip to main content

 • A list of References for resources you have cited will show your course is based on credible, valid data as well as knowledge and experience of those involved in writing the course.

-You need to decide how the course is displayed on screen - make several hours of study more manageable for learners by dividing the material into sections, weeks or topics with each of these on a different page.
+You need to decide how the resource is displayed on screen - make several hours of study more manageable for learners by dividing the material into sections, weeks or topics with each of these on a different page.
 For a very short study time all the material could probably be on one page (freeform).

 4. Writing the course